fastai/course22-web/index.md

 :::

 There are 7 lessons, and each lesson is around 90 minutes long.
-The course is based on our [5-star rated popular book](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527), which is [freely available](Resources/book.md) online.
+The course is based on our [5-star rated book](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527), which is [freely available](Resources/book.md) online.

 You don’t need any special hardware or software — we’ll show you how to use free resources for both building and deploying models.
 You don’t need any university math either — we’ll teach you the calculus and linear algebra you need during the course.